crkochan/argocd-homelab/docs/building-talos-for-node3.md

 `docker rmi 127.0.0.1:5005/ubootbash:latest || true`

 Run the following to generate and edit a config, and compile u-boot.
+Note: If on macOS, use the GNU sed alias `gsed` instead.

 ```
 make -j $(nproc) clean rpi_arm64_defconfig